language/functions.xml

 +

-<title>Error thrown when passing the same parameter multiple times</title>
+<title>Error thrown when passing an argument to the same named parameter multiple times</title>

 677